comparisons

 Is there a free text expander for Windows?

 Yes.
 AutoHotkey and Espanso are both free and open-source.
 AutoHotkey is Windows-only and requires scripting.
 Espanso is cross-platform but uses YAML config files.
-Lightning Assist offers a free 14-day trial and a free tier with up to 10 resources.
+Lightning Assist offers a free 14-day trial and a free tier with up to 3 snippets.

 Can I use a text expander with Microsoft Office?